On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift: Abstract

 \section{Abstract}

 We prove the existence of weak solutions of It\^o's stochastic time dependent equations with irregular diffusion and drift terms of Morrey spaces.
-Weak uniqueness and some results pertaining to strong solutions are also given
+Weak uniqueness (generally conditional) and a conjecture pertaining to strong solutions are also discussed.
+Our results are new even if the drift term vanishes.

 \mysection{Introduction} This paper is a natural continuation of the second part of \cite{7}, where the weak uniqueness is proved for the time homogeneous stochastic equations with Morrey drift.
-Here we do the same in the time inhomogeneous case.
+Here we do the same in the time inhomogeneous case and also explore some features of strong solutions.

 Let $\bR^{d}$ be a $d-$dimensional Euclidean space of points $x=(x^{1},...,x^{d})$ with $d\geq2$.
 Let $(\Omega,\cF,P)$ be a complete probability space, carrying a $d $-dimensional Wiener process $w_{t}$.
 Fix $\delta\in(0,1]$ and denote by $\bS_{\delta}$ the set of $d\times d$ symmetric matrices whose eigenvalues lie in $[\delta,\delta^{-1}]$.